Mortgages

 What insurance do you need?

-Certain types of insurance are compulsory with a mortgage like
+Certain types of insurance are compulsory with a mortgage, such as:

-There are other insurances that are worth considering too as they can offer additional protection to you or your biggest financial asset.
+Other insurances are worth considering too, because they can offer additional protection to you or your biggest financial asset.

 Check out our guide What insurance do you need with your mortgage? to help you decide what you need.